Adventech/sabbath-school-lessons/src/en/2026-03/01/teacher-comments.md

 Beyond an introduction to the background history of the church in Corinth and how it was founded, the lesson will focus on the following issues and themes:

-1. Cultural and Historical Backdrops.
-We will consider the important cultural and historical backdrops relevant for the study of the epistles to the Corinthians.
+**1. Cultural and Historical Backdrops.** We will consider the important cultural and historical backdrops relevant for the study of the epistles to the Corinthians.

-2. Strategic Ministry.
-What was Paul’s strategy for ministry in Corinth?
+**2. Strategic Ministry.** What was Paul’s strategy for ministry in Corinth?
 In pursuit of the answer to this question, we will consider Paul’s mission strategy in Corinth within the framework of the early Christian church.

-3. Identity.
-Identity is key to mission.
+**3. Identity.** Identity is key to mission.
 It bears repeating that entities who struggle to define their identity will also struggle to accomplish their mission.
 Our discussion of identity will seek to answer the following questions:

 - Why did Paul identify as an apostle?
 - What role does identity play in mission?
 - What kind of identity did the church in Corinth have?
 - How can we maintain a Christian identity in a world that emphasizes different values and ideals?

 #### Part II: Commentary